nilostolte/Projects-Presentations/BreakIntoLines.md

 ![image](https://user-images.githubusercontent.com/80269251/112010236-8359ee00-8afd-11eb-817a-29a4984939ee.png)

-In this snapshot it was used: MyriadPro-Regular.otf, MyriadPro-Bold.otf, MyriadPro-It.otf and MyriadPro-SemiboldIt.otffonts,
+In this snapshot it was used: MyriadPro-Regular.otf, MyriadPro-Bold.otf, MyriadPro-It.otf and MyriadPro-SemiboldIt.otf fonts,
 scaled to 20 points size, line widths limited to 380 points, a 20 points y coordinate increment, and a 4 points minimum word separator.